qazuor/reactFormToolkit/docs/public/docs/en/introduction.md

 # Introduction

-React Form Toolkit is a comprehensive form management library built on top of [React Hook Form](https://react-hook-form.com/) and [Zod](https://zod.dev/).
+**Qazuor React Form Toolkit** is a comprehensive form management library built on top of [React Hook Form](https://react-hook-form.com/) and [Zod](https://zod.dev/).
 It provides a simple, flexible, and type-safe way to build and validate forms in React applications.

 ## Key Features